resolve109/study-aws-sa/aws-study-guide.md

 - **Versioning & MFA Delete**:
   - Enable versioning and MFA delete to add extra protection against accidental/malicious deletions of objects.
   - Validated best practice for critical data.
+- **S3 Object Lock**:
+  - Enables write-once-read-many (WORM) protection for S3 objects
+  - Compliance mode prevents objects from being deleted or modified by anyone including root users
+  - Can set retention periods (e.g., 365 days) to meet regulatory requirements
+  - Ideal for medical data, financial records, and other information requiring immutability
+  - Ensures regulatory compliance for data that cannot be modified or deleted

 ### Amazon FSx
 - **FSx for NetApp ONTAP**: